About this site:

 - Married Jihyun Park in February 2013.

-- Relocated to Saigon, Vietnam in April 2013, and stayed there for two years before returning to South Korea.
+- Relocated to Southeast Asia in April 2013, and moved around there for a little under two years before returning to South Korea.

 - Currently living in the South Korean countryside, where I teach at a satellite campus of a major local university.

 - Am currently working on a novel with the working title The Company of Distillers which is probably the first book of trilogy called something insane like The Zymurgic Singularity… but I have something like ten other novels in various stages of development, each waiting for me to get around to them.

 - The Gordon Sellar who was a bassist for the Prog Rock Band Beggars Opera.
 (He left the band before I was ever born!)
 We might be related, and probably are, distantly–the Sellar side of my family hails from Glasgow, as does he, and how many Sellars can there be, really?
 Incidentally, I have played the bass–contrabass and electric bass guitar alike, though mostly the former–though never in a rock band… only in string orchestras.
 I am pleased, however, to see that Beggars Opera played songs that remind me of one of my favorite fusion bands–The Mahavishnu Orchestra–and which had an SF theme: